pioio/ezcli/docs/usecases.md

 - Some logic might be in separate python files/modules imported with Python's `import` statement.
 This helps keep the `tasks.py` file small and readable.
 Those file could be co-located in the same subdirectory as the main `tasks.py`, or be in subdirectories.
 - Some tasks might be hidden, and are not shown by default.
 You can use `tt` to show them.
 - Some tasks might be marked as `important`, to make them stand out in the task list.
+- Some other related tasks might be grouped into groups (to easily find related ones).
+Groups can be nested.
+- Some tasks might have tags assigned to them, to easily show e.g. all the tasks related to a specific topic.

-your directory structure could be a collection if standalone files, or part of a bigger python package
+Your directory structure could be a collection if standalone files, or part of a bigger python package

 ## Use taskcli as a view into several other projects
 In this scenario you have mutliple distinct projects, some usings tasks.py each in their own own, some not using it all.k